SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/mainly-related-to-verbs.md

 ###### evidentiality

-»⟮Evidentiality (wide sense)⟯« is ⟮＿the sm grammic feature category＿⟯ encoding ⟮what kind of evidence there is for a given statement⟯.
+»⟮Evidentiality (wide sense)⟯« is ⟮＿the sm grammic fcategory＿⟯ encoding ⟮what kind of evidence there is for a given statement⟯.
 ⟮＿Evidentiality (wide sense)＿⟯ is most commonly analyzed as a ⟮＿realis epistemic＿⟯ ⟮＿modiality＿⟯.
 ⟮Evidential⟯ =syn= ⟮verificational⟯ =syn= ⟮validational⟯ »⟮An evidential⟯« is ⟮＿a grammeme＿⟯ that encodes ⟮＿evidentiality (wide sense)＿⟯.